Azure/ResourceModules/docs/wiki/Upgrade from 0.3.1 to 0.4.0.md

 ## Migrate AutoMange module
 The original **standalone** AutoManage module was merged into the virtual machine module (as an extension to follow latest best practices) and subsequently removed.

-Feel free to keep the separate module but note that you can now deploy AutoManage directly with a virtual machine.
+You can decide to keep the separate module, but note that you can now deploy AutoManage directly with a virtual machine.
 If you're not using the dedicated module, we recommend removing it altogether.

 ## Updated outputs
 A big breaking change is the alignment of module outputs.